Being Thankful for Having Less

 Instead, concentrate on the good qualities you know that you possess.
 “You’re so organized; you paid all the bills on time.”
 “That’s a great color on you.”
 “You deserve a break, so rent your favorite movie.”
 When you’re good to yourself, you’re at peace.
 That translates into serenity, which helps you face whatever life throws at you.

 Take a look around.
 What makes you happiest?
-Is it that new plasma television set that you’ll be making payments on until the youngest is in college?
-Is it a shiny new car or house bigger than the neighbors?
-Or is it your family and closest friends that bring you the most joy?
+Is it that new plasma television set you’ll be paying for until the youngest is in college?
+Is it a shiny new car or a house bigger than the neighbors?
+Or do your family and closest friends bring you the most joy?

 Is debt cramping your lifestyle?